MizunoJin/WAPProject1/README.md

 - **Receiving Likes**: Users who receive likes can respond by accepting or rejecting them.
 - **Matches**: If two users mutually accept likes, a match is created, allowing them to connect further.
 - **Messaging**: Matched users can communicate with each other through messages, fostering a connection.
+- **Dependency Injection Utilization**: Utilization of Dependency Injection for decoupling dependencies and promoting testability and maintainability.
+- **Application Logging**: Implementation of logging for tracking application events, including logging levels, log message formatting, and log storage configuration.

 ## Getting Started